MalakAlharbi/Nopcommerce/README.md

 ## Features

-User Account Management
+# User Account Management
+## 1. Create and Manage Accounts
-1-Create and Manage Accounts: Users can register, log in, and update their profile information.
+Users can register, log in, and update their profile information.

+## 2. Password Recovery
-2-Password Recovery: Users can reset their passwords via email verification.
+Users can reset their passwords via email verification.

-Product Browsing
+# Product Browsing
+## 1. Search Products
-1-Search Products: Users can search for products using keywords and filters.
+Users can search for products using keywords and filters.

+## 2. Category Navigation
-2-Category Navigation: Browse products by categories for easier discovery.
+Browse products by categories for easier discovery.

+## 3. Product Details
-3-Product Details: View detailed information about each product, including images, descriptions, and pricing.
+View detailed information about each product, including images, descriptions, and pricing.

-Shopping Cart and Checkout
+# Shopping Cart and Checkout
+## 1. Add to Cart
-1-Add to Cart: Users can easily add products to their shopping cart.
+Users can easily add products to their shopping cart.

+## 2. View Cart
-2-View Cart: Users can review items in their cart, update quantities, or remove items.
+Users can review items in their cart, update quantities, or remove items.

+## 3. Secure Checkout Process
-3-Secure Checkout Process: Users can complete their purchases with a streamlined checkout process.
+Users can complete their purchases with a streamlined checkout process.

-Currency Selection
+# Currency Selection
+## 1. Multi-Currency Support
-1-Multi-Currency Support: Users can select their preferred currency for product pricing and checkout.
+Users can select their preferred currency for product pricing and checkout.

 ## Installation